IowaDave/avr-dx/_posts/2024-05-02-real-time-counter.md

 The RTC module supports use case #1 with a set of three registers and two available interrupts.
 Any one of the bits from the prescaler can be selected to update the separate, 16-bit Counter register.
 User code can configure a "TOP" counter value in the Period register to raise Overflow interrupts at a chosen frequency.
 Additionally, the Compare register can be programmed to trigger a Compare Match interrupt.

 In this way the RTC resembles a conventional timer/counter, albeit it one clocked in kilohertz rather than in megahertz.
 The RTC Overflow and Compare Match interrupts can be active during the same time that the PIT is generating a Periodic interrupt having some other, selected frequency.

+### Remember to Clear the Interrupt Flag

+The AVR Dx controllers do not clear the triggering interrupt flag when entering an interrupt service routine (ISR).
+The interrupt will remain active until the user's code clears the flag.

+This is true for all interrupts, not only for those arising in the RTC module.

+As a general rule, I clear the relevant flag right away in an ISR, by writing a "1" to the flag's bit.
+It may seem strange to "clear" a flag bit by writing a "1" to it, because if you were to read the bit before clearing it you would find it already set to logic level "1".
+Yet that is what the data sheet instructs to do and experience teaches me that it's the correct technique.

 ### Events